 \section{Abstract}

-We investigate model risk distributionally robust sensitivities for functionals on the Wasserstein space when the underlying model is constrained to the martingale class and/or is subject to constraints on the first marginal law.
+We investigate model risk distributionally robust sensitivities for functionals on the Wasserstein space when the underlying model is either constrained to the martingale class and/or is subject to constraints on the first marginal law.
 Our results extend the findings of Bartl, Drapeau, Obloj \& Wiesel \cite{bartl2021sensitivity} and Bartl \& Wiesel \cite{bartlsensitivityadapted} by introducing the minimization of the distributionally robust problem with respect to semi-static hedging strategies.
-We provide explicit characterizations of the model risk (first order) optimal semi-static hedging strategies.
-The distributional robustness is analyzed both in terms of the adapted Wasserstein metric and the more relevant standard Wasserstein metric.
+We provide explicit characterizations of the model risk (first-order) optimal semi-static hedging strategies.
+The distributional robustness is analysed both in terms of the adapted Wasserstein metric and the more relevant standard Wasserstein metric.

 {\bf MSC2020.} 49K45, 49Q22.